 Setting up Dark Web Monitoring

-When you click on "Yes, I confirm this request", you will be taken to a web page with your Dark Web Scan results.
+When you select Yes, I confirm this request, you're taken to a web page with your dark web scan results.

-Your initial Dark Web Scan results
+Your initial dark web scan results

-You are encouraged to change the passwords of your compromised accounts by clicking on "Take action in Dashlane now".
+You're encouraged to change the passwords of your compromised accounts.
+Select Take action in Dashlane now.